SIMPLE ::: Yes, that's it! It is *almost* that simple.

 Think if you can figure out how to do this yourself you'll have

 This installer is no slouch!
-It'll allow you to customize your VPN port, key encryption strength, client DNS server, and more!
+It will allow you to customize your VPN port, key encryption strength, client DNS server, and more!
 Even if you are an expert, the options presented within are a perfect foundation for any openvpn server installation.
-Although this is geared toward running on a $35 Raspberry Pi, the installer will work just as well on an Ubuntu or Debian server.
+Although this is geared toward running on a $35 Raspberry Pi™, the installer will work just as well on an Ubuntu or Debian server.

 Installation is finished, now what do you do?
 No worries,

 Provided free of charge on your server is a new 'pivpn' command.
 Simply run pivpn and you are presented with all of the available options.
 Easily add client profiles, revoke them, list the ones you created, etc. There is also an option to completely remove everything the installer did with the 'pivpn uninstall' command.
 So you can experiment with pivpn with no fear of irreversible changes to your server.

 Even though this installer makes everything so trivial,